stevemunk/azure-docs/articles/azure-maps/drawing-package-guide-2023-03-01-preview.md

 ### georeference

+Georeferencing is used to specify the exterior profile, location and rotation of the facility.

+The [facility level] defines the exterior profile as it appears on the map and is selected from the list of DWG layers in the **Exterior** drop-down list.

+The **Anchor Point Longitude** and **Anchor Point Latitude** specify the facility's location, the default value is zero (0).
-Georeferencing is used to specify the location and rotation of the facility.
-The **Anchor Point Angle** is specified in degrees between true north and the drawing's vertical (Y) axis.
-The **Exterior** property is the top-level feature of the facility that all levels are associated with and defines the facilities exterior profile as it appears on the map.

-The default value for each anchor point is zero (0):
+The **Anchor Point Angle** is specified in degrees between true north and the drawing's vertical (Y) axis, the default value is zero (0).

 :::image type="content" source="./media/creator-indoor-maps/onboarding-tool/georeference.png" alt-text="Screenshot showing the default settings in the georeference tab of the Azure Maps Creator onboarding tool.
 The default settings are zero for all anchor points including longitude, latitude and angle.":::

-You position the facility's location by entering either an address or longitude and latitude values:
+You position the facility's location by entering either an address or longitude and latitude values.
+You can also pan the map to make minor adjustments to the facility's location.

 :::image type="content" source="./media/creator-indoor-maps/onboarding-tool/georeference-location-defined.png" alt-text="Screenshot showing the georeference tab of the Azure Maps Creator onboarding tool with values entered for the longitude and latitude anchor points.":::